Transform Network Architectures for Deep Learning based End-to-End Image/Video Coding in Subsampled Color Spaces: Results

 In order to balance the luma and chroma coding performance on CTC sequences, we retrained the parameters of the proposed architecture in Fig.~\ref{fig:arc3_allprelu} by changing the weights of the distortion term in the loss function in (\ref{eqn:loss_initial}) as\footnote{The training is performed by following the same procedure described in Section \ref{subsec:sim_setup}.
 Only the distortion term in (\ref{eqn:loss_initial}) is replaced with (\ref{eqn:loss_reweighted}).}:

 which increases weights for U and V components so that the loss function penalizes the distortion on chroma components more than it is penalized in (\ref{eqn:loss_initial}).
 The coding performance of the retrained models over HEVC are shown in Table \ref{table:result_HEVC_vs_joint_pReLU_allRemoved_reweighted}, where the new models significantly improved chroma coding gains (U-BDR and V-BDR) with some loss in luma component (Y-BDR) as expected.
-In terms of the overall CBDR results (see in Table \ref{table:result_HEVC_vs_joint_pReLU_allRemoved_reweighted}), the retrained models provide a better compression trade-off where the overall CBDR reduction is increased to 10.21\% on CTC sequences and to 11.63\% on Kodak images.It is important to note that the proposed new architecture supporting YUV 4:2:0 format allows us to balance/tune the coding gains between Y, U and V components considering the human visual system which is more sensitive to distortion in Y components, while such balancing is not feasible for networks working with RGB data.
+In terms of the overall CBDR results (see in Table \ref{table:result_HEVC_vs_joint_pReLU_allRemoved_reweighted}), the retrained models provide a better compression trade-off where the overall CBDR reduction is increased to 10.21\% on CTC sequences and to 11.63\% on Kodak images.
+It is important to note that the proposed new architecture supporting YUV 4:2:0 format allows us to balance (tune) the coding gains between Y, U and V components considering the human visual system which is more sensitive to distortion in Y components, while such balancing is not feasible for networks working with RGB data.

-Table \ref{table:result_vvc_proposed_hevc} shows the CBDR reduction achieved by VVC over HEVC\footnote{VTM reference software (version 10.0) is used for coding at five QPs, 42, 37, 32, 27 and 22.} together with the proposed architecture with retrained (i.e., luma-chroma balanced) models, where the proposed DLEC solution is about 16\% less efficient than VVC in coding CTC sequences, and it is about 9\% less efficient in coding Kodak images.
+Table \ref{table:result_vvc_proposed_hevc} {summarizes} the {overall} CBDR reduction achieved by VVC\footnote{VTM reference software (version 10.0) is used for coding at five QPs, 42, 37, 32, 27 and 22. {Table \ref{table:result_HEVC_vs_VTM} shows per-class and per-component coding performance of VVC over HEVC.}} over HEVC together with the proposed architecture with retrained (i.e., luma-chroma balanced) models, where the proposed DLEC solution is about 16\% less efficient than VVC in coding CTC sequences, and it is about 9\% less efficient in coding Kodak images.
 The corresponding RD-curves for HEVC, VVC and proposed DLEC solution with retrained models are presented in Fig.~\ref{fig:rd_curves}, which shows that the proposed DLEC is about half-way between HEVC and VVC in terms of the average coding performance (CBDR).
 The RD-curves also show that the proposed DLEC performs relatively better at lower bitrates especially in coding CTC sequences (e.g., bitrates less than 5000 kbps in Fig.~\ref{fig:rd_curve_CTC}).